-25 or older and not living in student accommodation; their contact information must also be provided.
+Exeats

+Boarders may stay away from PBH overnight during termtime, this is called an "exeat" and is limited to weekends only (Friday nights to Sunday nights).
+At the discretion of the Head of Boarding, students may be permitted a mid-week exeat under special circumstances, such as close family visiting London.

+All exeats require an appropriate adult as host: if this is not the parent or educational guardian, the parents are responsible for vetting the appropriate adult for suitability and providing their contact information.
+KPS considers an appropriate adult to be aged 25+ and not living in student accommodation.
+Students aged over 18 may take an exeat without a supervising adult present but only with parental permission.

+Exeats are a privilege and may be revoked if the below expectations are not met, if there are concerns about the student being out of routine, or as a sanction.

+- An Exeat Leave Request must be submitted via Reach, at least 48 hours in advance of the proposed overnight stay (late exeats will be approved only at the discretion of duty staff); - Students cannot leave for exeat until leave requests are endorsed by their parent/guardian (and the host if a different person); - Where a student is under the age of 16, they must be collected and returned by an appropriate adult unless prior arrangements have been agreed by the Head of Boarding; - Students over the age of 16 may travel to their exeat destination unaccompanied.
+Adult supervision is still expected; and - When returning from exeat, students must be in-house at least 30 minutes before their lights-out curfew time and no earlier than 08:00AM. curfew time.

+Holidays

-- Where a student is under the age of 16 they should be collected and returned by an appropriate adult unless prior arrangements have been agreed by the Head of Boarding. - Students over the age of 16 may travel to their exeat destination unaccompanied.
-Adult supervision is still expected. - With parental confirmation, students over the age of 18 may take an exeat without a supervising adult present. - Late exeat requests will be approved only at the discretion of the duty staff member. - If an exeat is taken, then students are not permitted to return to boarding until at least 08:00 on the following day.
-Students should return from weekend exeats no later than 18:30 on Sundays in order to attend prep. - Holidays - PBH will close for October and February half terms, as well as the Christmas and Summer holidays.
-All students are expected to depart the boarding house for these periods. - PBH will remain open during the Easter holidays to support the Easter revision programme; if students wish to stay at PBH during the Easter period there will be an additional cost. - Students not remaining for the Easter holidays are expected to pack up their rooms. - PBH will remain open for all students during the May half term. - Travel and accommodation plans must be submitted via Reach. - Absences - There are times when a student may be absent for registration; absent students are considered: - Authorised Student is absent and accounted for; prior permission has been sought. - Unauthorised Student is absent and accounted for, but prior permission has not been sought, or has not been granted. - Absent Student is absent and not accounted for.
-Where a student is not present or accounted for the Missing Child Procedure should be followed. - Missing Child Procedure
+- PBH will close for October and February half terms, as well as the Christmas and Summer holidays.
+All students are expected to depart the boarding house for these periods. - PBH will remain open during the Easter holidays to support the Easter revision programme; if students wish to stay at PBH during the Easter period there will be an additional cost. - Students not remaining for the Easter holidays are expected to pack up their rooms. - PBH will remain open for all students during the May half term. - Travel and accommodation plans must be submitted via Reach.

+Absences

+- There are times when a student may be absent for registration; absent students are considered: - Authorised Student is absent and accounted for; prior permission has been sought. - Unauthorised Student is absent and accounted for, but prior

+- permission has not been sought, or has not been granted. - Absent Student is absent and not accounted for.
+Where a student is not present or accounted for the Missing Child Procedure should be followed.

+Missing Child Procedure